-One Can Help is a small nonprofit, but we are in a unique position to be able to help an almost invisible and disenfranchised population at a critical time in their lives.
+One Can Help is a small nonprofit.
+But we are in a unique position to be able to help an almost invisible and disenfranchised population at a critical time in their lives.
 We furnish meaningful access to justice.

-80% of children and families in the Juvenile Court system live below the poverty level and many cannot access the basic resources they need to improve their lives and move forward.
+80% of children and families in the Juvenile Court system live below the poverty level.
+Many cannot obtain the basic resources they need to improve their lives and move forward.

 As court-appointed professionals, we know the ways that the juvenile court system can falter.
-Overloaded dockets, inadequate staffing, a social service system overwhelmed by caseloads—and that’s just the tip of the iceberg.
+Overloaded dockets, inadequate staffing, and a social service system overwhelmed by caseloads all contribute to delays.
+And, these are just the tip of the iceberg.

-But at One Can Help, we want everyone to have a chance to succeed.
-If no other resources are available, fellow court professionals turn to us for resources to avert or resolve crises in their clients’ lives.
+But, at One Can Help, we want everyone to have a chance to succeed.
+If no other resources are available, fellow court professionals turn to us to avert or resolve crises in their clients’ lives.

-When clients have the resources for stable homes, necessary transportation, school support or the basics of daily living, the results can be dramatic for the individual, for the court system and for society as a whole.
+When clients have stable homes, necessary transportation, school support or the basics of daily living, the results can be dramatic.
+The individual, the court system and society as a whole benefit.
 Here’s how:

 - Less recidivism

 - Shorter court cases

 - Fewer no-shows for court dates or social service appointments